 Elder Sexual Abuse

-Sexual elder abuse can take many forms and including, but not limited, to sexual intercourse.
+Sexual abuse of the elderly can take many forms.
+They include, but not limited, to sexual intercourse.

 Making suggestive verbal sexual advances that are unwanted or unwelcome.

 CAPACITY TO CONSENT

 Sexual activity with an older adult who does not expressly consent or who does not have the capacity to consent.

 Why Does Elder Sexual Abuse Occur?